 “I recently spoke with a bus captain from New Jersey who has been bringing a busload of people to the march for the past six years from a parish,” Gray says.
 “This year, one bus is not enough.
 He has to get another bus, and the neighboring parish is also coming.”

 She said that more young people are coming to the march as well, and the message is spreading by word of mouth.

 “There are a large number of home-schooling families coming,” Gray recounts.
 “There are also a lot of schools bringing kids.
-Kids are meeting other children at the march and making friends, and meeting people their own age.”
+Kids are meeting other children at the march and making friends.”

 The experience teaches young people the importance of standing up for life and builds the culture of life for the future.